EyasuTeshome/shifttracker/job-search/JSR-strenghten-and-revamp-your-resume.md

 Now go to your Student Dashboard and **submit the link to your resume** for your coach to review and comment.

-Refining a resume is a complex tax.
-Our coaches might take up to 4 days to review your work and send their comments.
-We recommend you submit your work today to have time for the rounds of revision.
-You can require 3 of them!
+Remember to **submit the first version of your resume by Wednesday** to have time for the rounds of revision.
+You may require 3 reviews before gettingn approval!

 Please note **you don't need to submit the worksheet.** It is intended to help you assess if your resume meets the requirements in the rubric.